LeonardJouve/gwent/README.md

 - Row / Special cards should overlap
 - Wait for reconnection before timeout
 - Resize icon
-- Music state should be shared on entire app
 - Notify other player is in scoiatael dialog
 - Passive kings
 - Eredin destroyer allows to select 2 times